planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### MOTIVE

-An overarching goal that keeps them going even when things seem hopeless.
-The Pool is part of the Mettle score and helps resist being manipulated by others.
+*	Default pool for mental tasks
+*	Resisting stealth and charm
+*	Forms part of the Mettle score

+An overarching goal that drives the will to survive and understand their world.
+The pool is used for mental tasks and makes them less susceptible to trickery.
 The Descriptor is that goal, and an adventurer who fulfills it may retire or take on a new mission in life.

 **<u>Example Descriptors</u>:** *Avenge my master, bring justice to the oppressed, consume great quantities, escape from the oubliette, kill vampires, etc.*